A Bangkok Itinerary for Budget Minded Travelers by JetSettingFools.com

 Boats on the Chao Phraya River in Bangkok, Thailand

-Kick off your 4-Day Bangkok trip with a ferry ride on the Chao Phraya River.
-The river has long played an important role in Bangkok, with the first settlements along the riverbank dating to the 15th century.
-The river was – and still is – a major transportation route.
+The Chao Phraya River has long played an important role in Bangkok, with the first settlements here dating to the 15th century.

-Cheap commuter ferries – called the Chao Phraya Express Boat – take passengers up and down the river for as little as 15 baht (.45c USD) per ride.
+Cheap commuter ferries – called the Chao Phraya Express Boat – take passengers up and down the river for as little as 15 baht (.45c) per ride.

-A ticket on the Bangkok Tourist Boat costs more than 10 times as much – 150 baht ($4.50 USD), but the ticket is good for unlimited rides throughout the day…and is still fairly inexpensive in terms of transportation costs.
+A ticket on the Bangkok Tourist Boat costs more than 10 times as much – 150 baht ($4.50), but the ticket is good for unlimited rides throughout the day…and is still fairly inexpensive in terms of transportation costs.

 Top Tip: Ride the inexpensive Chao Phraya Express Ferry to Tha Chang Pier and begin your Bangkok Temple Tour.